Aadix07/Text_2_SqL/README.md

 1. Upload your CSV file using the file uploader
 2. Review the data preview and schema
-3. Enter your question in plain English
+3. Type your question in simple, everyday language
-4. Click "Generate Answer" to see the SQL query and results
+4. Hit "Generate Answer" to view the SQL query and the results

 ## Example Questions